jimy-byerley/pymadcad/docs/installation.rst

 For Windows
 -----------

-Refers to the PyPI section below.
+the ``pip`` command comes with most of the python distributions, so refers to the PyPI section below.